Robert Benjamin

 Robert Saul Benjamin (1909 – October 22, 1979) was a founding partner of the movie-litigation firm Phillips, Nizer, Benjamin, Krim & Ballon, a former co‐chairman of United Artists, and a founding member of Orion Pictures.

 Biography

+Robert Saul Benjamin was born to a Jewish family.

+Career

-Born to a Jewish family, Benjamin, along with his longtime friend and partner Arthur B. Krim, took over United Artists in 1951.
+Benjamin, along with his longtime friend and partner Arthur B. Krim, took over United Artists in 1951.
 The deal that they struck with then-owners Charlie Chaplin and Mary Pickford was that if the company showed a profit in any one of the first three years of their management, the two would be able to purchase a 50% share of the company for one dollar.

 The Krim-Benjamin team quickly showed a profit, and they bought out Chaplin and Pickford to own the company outright in 1955.
 In 1957, they took the company public.

+In 1975 Benjamin was a senior adviser to the United States delegation to the United Nations.

+Awards

 In 1979, Robert Benjamin won the Jean Hersholt Humanitarian award posthumously.
 His wife Jean accepted the award on his behalf.

+Personal life

+Robert Benjamin married Jean Kortright.
+They had two kids, Jonathan and Margret.